What is library branding, and why is it important?

 Do you have a brand specific to your library and information service?
 If so, is it instantly recognisable by your end-users?
 If no brand exists, consult your business development team and get some expert advice on how to go about applying corporate colours, logos etc. There may be strict rules about this and it’s always easier to build on an existing brand!

 If your branding hasn’t been reviewed in awhile, is a library rebrand appropriate right now?
 That obviously depends on the availability of your current resources.
 A project like that needs stakeholder consultation and careful thought.
-For useful guidance and inspiration, check out The Invisible Librarian: A Librarian's Guide to Increasing Visibility and Impact.

 Previously I have written about maximising client engagement with newsletters and focused on the importance of content.
-However that is only part of the story.
-Everything you are publishing, communicating, pushing out for your audience’s consumption must have the ‘face’ of your service on it, and all internal and external content needs branding.
+However, that is only part of the story.
+Everything you are publishing, communicating, and pushing out for your audience’s consumption must have the ‘face’ of your service on it, and all internal and external content needs branding.

 Stand out by branding your current awareness